AI is an Expansion Engine. Software Engineering Needs a Pruning Engine

 Then something strange happened:

-- The codebase grew and became harder to reason about
+- The codebase grew and became harder to reason about, littered with old ideas, out-of-date notes, and dead code

 The more I used the model, the worse the development process became.